turingschool/front-end-curriculum/lessons/module-1/css-layout.md

 tags: css, combinators, layout, display, specificity
 ---

+But first, the road to enlightenment: [CSS Zen Garden](http://www.csszengarden.com/)

 ## CSS Combinators and Complex Selectors

 Another way to target specific relationships among elements is to use CSS combinators.
 We will review a few of the common selectors, but be sure to reference [the documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors#Combinators) and [this guide](https://learn.shayhowe.com/advanced-html-css/complex-selectors/) for more explanation on some of these complex selectors.